hieuimba/Lichess-Spark-DataPipeline/README.md

 - Navigate to Author, locate "pl_main" under the Pipeline section
 - Inside the "Process Data in Databricks" activity settings:
   - Under linked service, select the "ls_databricks" linked service
-  - Browse for the `0-run-all` notebook in your Databricks workspace to populate the notebook path.
+  - Browse for the `0-run-all` notebook in your Databricks workspace to populate the notebook path

 ![image](https://github.com/user-attachments/assets/a7056166-a55c-477e-b52f-9923d62b1e71)